 Illinois State Library Talking Book and Braille Service (TBBS)

 TBBS serves any Illinois resident who is unable to read standard print material due to a permanent or temporary visual or physical disability, providing a full range of library services and specializing in braille and audio books.
-Illinois residents can contact TBBS toll free at 800.665.5576, ext 1.
+Illinois residents may contact TBBS toll free at 800.426.0709.